Understanding Economic Inequality

 Job Creation

-Small businesses create 2 out of every 3 new jobs in the United States, providing employment opportunities for others in their communities.
+Small businesses create 2 out of every 3 new jobs in the United States.

 Economic Development